-On the upstream area where the water come from natural sources, precipitations forestries, mountains and ground water recharges, water quality has a good condition.
-In contrast, lower river basins where the river flows through the towns, community agricultural land and industrial estates, water quality are polluted by waste discharge from all sources.
-The pollution is increased over the limit to ultilize for domestic comsumptions, industrial used or for agriculture plantation.
+On the upstream area where the water come from natural sources: precipitations, forestries, mountains and ground water recharges, water quality has a good condition.
+In contrast, lower river basins where the river flows through the towns, community, agricultural land and industrial estates, water quality are polluted by waste discharge from all sources.
+The pollution is increased over the limit to ultilize for domestic comsumptions, industrial used or agriculture plantation.

-Water quality is not only effected by the waste water, salinity from salt water intrusion is the other water quality problem to all sectors.
-Water salinity does not occur in the main rivers that flow into the sea caused by salt water intrudsion during summer seasons but it is also found in the Northeastern area where the rock salt is under lies the area
+Water quality is not only effected by the waste water, salinity is the other water quality problem to all sectors.
+Water salinity does not occur only in the main rivers that flow into the sea caused by salt water intrudsion during summer seasons, but it is also found in the Northeastern area where the rock salt is under lies the area

-To protect and solve these problems, The Royal Irrigation department is assigned for water monitoring and controlling the water quality.
-To implementation, the department has established the Office of Hydrology and Water Management, Hydrology Division, Sediment and Water Quality Group to monitoring and solve problems.
-On the major river basins monitoring stations have been built to measure the water quality both on site record and take water samples for laboratory analysis.
-To control the pollution, regulation for discharge water standard has issued.
+To protect and solve these problems, the Royal Irrigation department is assigned for water monitoring and controlling the water quality.
+To implement, the department has established the Office of Hydrology and Water Management, Hydrology Division, Sediment and Water Quality Group.
+On the major river basins monitoring stations have been built to measure the water quality both on site record and laboratory analysis.
+To control the pollution, regulation for discharge water standard was issued.
 However when the problem goes beyond the limit of quality standard, water in reservoir will be discharge for dilution the waste water and protect salt water intrusion.